Al-Khasawneh: Al-Khasawneh in Northern Jordan

 At the time of the Ottoman Empire, Northern Jordan was a sanjak (administrative division) of the town of Ajloun.
 The Al-Khasawneh appeared in the second part of the 16th century in Ein Al-Sharah in the mountainous part of Ajloun where they were engaged in constant clashes with bedouin tribes and other local forces before becoming a dominant group in the area known as Al-Asar district (nahiyah, Ajloun).
 An Ottoman document of 1757 records that their sheikh Musa Al-Hamad was the sheikh of the Banu Obaid group and responsible for contributing to the protection of the annual pilgrimage caravan or hajj to Mecca- a highly lucrative and sought after office.
 Later on, this part of Al-Asar district was renamed the Banu Obaid district in a classic case of a newcomer group giving their own name to a geographic area.
 It continues to be known by that name and the Al-Khasawneh are the traditional hereditary sheikhs of the district, although the Nuseirat clan have competed with them at times for the sheikhdom of the district.

-In the second part of the 18th century, well-known rebel Zahir al-Umar, of Galilee and later Acre extended his rule to the Ajloun area through his son Ahmad al-Zahir.
-The Ottomans, preoccupied with their war against Russia that ended with the Kunuk Kenarcha treaty of 1775, had no choice but to acquiesce to Zahir's territorial expansion.
-In conjunction with his bedouin allies, Musa Al-Hamad led a number of battles against Zahir and his son, but was later appointed a member of a consultative group of sheikhs by Ahmad, son of Zahir, who nevertheless remained suspicious of his intentions.
+In the second part of the 18th century, well-known rebel Daher al-Umar, of Galilee and later Acre extended his rule to the Ajloun area through his son Ahmad al-Daher.
+The Ottomans, preoccupied with their war against Russia that ended with the Kunuk Kenarcha treaty of 1775, had no choice but to acquiesce to Daher's territorial expansion.
+In conjunction with his bedouin allies, Musa Al-Hamad led a number of battles against Daher and his son, but was later appointed a member of a consultative group of sheikhs by Ahmad, son of Daher, who nevertheless remained suspicious of his intentions.
 When Ahmad was informed in the early 1770s that Musa was trying to raise a revolt against him, he invited Musa to his citadel at Tubna in the Koura district of Ajloun, where he was killed after dinner.
-After 1775 the Ottomans, now free to tackle Zahir, sent both Hussein Pasha and Ahmad beik, later Pasha, El-Jazzar against Zahir, who was killed, signalling the beginning of a revolt in Ajloun where the Al-Khasawneh and their allies attacked the citadel of Tubna.
-In the event, Ahmad, son of Zahir, escaped to Palestine and threw himself on the mercy of Ottoman officials who took him to Istanbul.
+After 1775 the Ottomans, now free to tackle Daher, sent both Hussein Pasha and Ahmad beik, later Pasha, El-Jazzar against Daher, who was killed, signalling the beginning of a revolt in Ajloun where the Al-Khasawneh and their allies attacked the citadel of Tubna.
+In the event, Ahmad, son of Daher, escaped to Palestine and threw himself on the mercy of Ottoman officials who took him to Istanbul.